-You may decide it’s best for everyone for your parent(s) to move in with you.
+You may decide it’s best for everyone, including your parent(s), to move in with you.
 If that’s the case:

 - Be clear about your expectations in advance – they will want to feel like they’re a part of the household and take on some responsibilities

-- Your parent(s) will want their own room and some privacy
+- Your parent(s) will enjoy their own room and some privacy

 - Connect your parents with local organizations so they can have some community involvement

 - Understand your kids are adjusting too.
-Talk about the pros and cons of having their grandparents there.
-Ask them to take responsibility for chores
+Please talk about the pros and cons of having their grandparents there.
+Ask them to take responsibility for chores.

 Balancing the Needs of Your Children

-Whether they tell you or not, having your parent(s) in the house may be upsetting them more than you think.
+Whether they tell you or not, having your parent(s) in the house may upset them more than you think.
 Teenagers often need more attention and feel they’re getting less.
 To help achieve some balance:

 - Tell them what changes to expect and fully answer any questions they have

-- Talk about their college plans and how they can help fund a more expensive school (i.e., after-school job, scholarships, loans, etc.)
+- Talk about their college plans and how they can help fund a more expensive school (i.e., after-school jobs, scholarships, and loans)

-- Avoid taking money out of your retirement fund for college – your kids can pay off loans with their future salaries; your pension is all you’ll have
+- Avoid taking money out of your retirement fund for college – your kids can pay off loans with their future salaries; your retirement savings is all you have

-- If you have adult children who’ve returned home (boomerang), share your expectations with them, including an expected departure date if necessary
+- If you have adult children who’ve returned home (boomerang children), share your expectations with them, including an expected departure date if necessary.

 Do you have other tips for juggling responsibilities in the sandwich generation?
 Share them in the comments!